asokolsky/asokolsky.github.io/_posts/2024-10-01-htpc-the-end.md

 Our media consumption patterns do change.
 Today I spend more time listening to youtube on my iPhone than anything else.

+PS: One year later: indeed, VLC's support for SMB and NFS makes AppleTV 4k a killer product for my usage scenarios.